-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of Leicester, Massachusetts, as of and for the fiscal year ended June 30, 2011, which collectively comprise the Town's basic financial statements as listed in the table of contents.
-These basic financial statements are the responsibility of the Town of Leicester, Massachusetts' management.
-Our responsibility is to express opinions on these basic financial statements based on our audit.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of Leicester, Massachusetts, as of and for the fiscal year ended June 30, 2012, as listed in the table of contents.
+These financial statements are the responsibility of the Town of Leicester, Massachusetts' management.
+Our responsibility is to express opinions on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall basic financial statement presentation.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.